syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Sections.md

 {% endtabs %}

-### Remove Header and Footer
+### Remove Headers and Footers

-The following code example explains how to remove the header and footer items from the existing Word document.
+You can remove the headers and footers from an existing Word document.
+The following code example explains how to remove the headers and footers  from an existing Word document.

 {% tabs %}